suchokrates1/retrievershop-suite/README.md

 ## Running Tests

-Before running the tests you must install the required dependencies:
+Before running the tests you must install the required dependencies.
+Execute the following command from the repository root before running `pytest`:

 ```bash
 pip install -r magazyn/requirements.txt